 - Sometimes the FAFSA data is incomplete, or your FAFSA has been selected by the U.S. Department of Education for verification.
 If the Financial Aid Office needs additional information before determining your loan eligibility, please respond to any requests as quickly as possible.

-- Complete the Loan Entrance Counseling and Financial Awareness Counseling sessions online at https://www.studentloans.gov.
+- Complete the Loan Entrance Counseling online at https://www.studentloans.gov.

-- These sessions will help you understand your responsibilities regarding your loan.
+- This session will help you understand your responsibilities regarding your loan.

 - Complete the Direct Loan Master Promissory Note (MPN) online at https://www.studentloans.gov.